 You can clean your grill’s cooking grate using a wire brush and some dish soap.
 Scrubbing the top and bottom of the grate with a wire brush should remove most if not all of the debris, allowing you to grill delicious meats without experiencing problematic flare-ups.

 Other Tips to Prevent Flare-Ups When Grilling Meat

 There are a few other steps you can take to prevent flare-ups when grilling meat.
 Depending on the type of meat, for instance, you may be able to trim excess fat from it.
 If you’re planning to grill a particularly fatty cut of meat, trim some of the fat before placing it on your grill.

 In addition to trimming excess fat, you can lower the risk of flare-ups by moving your meat to the side.
 If you notice the fire growing larger, moving your meat to the side for a minute or two will allow it to subside.
 And once the fire has subsided to a normal level, you can move your meat back to its original location.
 Just remember to avoid using water to extinguish a flare-up.

-Find the best quality kiln dried cooking wood by visiting our online store today.
+Find the best quality kiln dried cooking wood by visiting wood chunks for smoking today.
 Cutting Edge Firewood offers a variety of kiln dried cooking wood that you can use in a smoker box when grilling meat.
 We offer complimentary shipping for our kiln dried cooking wood, as well as smoking chunk products, across the United States.